flame-engine/flame/doc/tutorials/bare_flame_game.md

 `void main()` function in line 4.
 Select `[Run main.dart]` from the menu.

 This should open a new Chrome window (which may take 10-30 seconds) and run your project in that window.
-For now it will simply show a black screen, which is expected because we created the game in its simplest blank configuration.
+For now, it will simply show a black screen, which is expected because we created the game in its simplest blank configuration.

 ## 7. Sync to GitHub

 The last step is to upload your project to GitHub.
-This is not required, but strongly recommended as it will serve as a backup for your code.
+This is not required but strongly recommended as it will serve as a backup for your code.
 This step assumes that you already have a GitHub account.

 Log into your GitHub account, select `[Your repositories]` from your profile dropdown, and press the green `[New]` button.
-In the form enter repository name the same as your project name; select type "private"; and opt out of adding initial files like README, license and gitignore.
+In the form, enter the repository name the same as your project name; select type "private"; and opt out of adding initial files like `README`, `license`, and `.gitignore`.

 Now go to your project's directory in the terminal and execute the following commands (make sure to replace the URL with the link to the repository that